adempiere/adempiere-all-services/README.md

 The running Docker containers comprise the application.

 Benefits of the application:
+- In its simplest form, it can be used as a demo of the latest ADempiere version.
+- No big installation hassle for getting it running: just execute a shell script.
-- It can run on different environments just by changing the target (i.e. host) IP.
+- It can run on different hosts just by changing the target IP to the one of the host.
-- It can be run for different customers on the same host by just changing the project name and running anew.
-- The desired values are changed only at one single configuration file.
+- Completly configurable: any value can be changed for the whole application at one single configuration file.
-- Single containers or images can be updated and/or replaced easily.
+- Single containers or images can be updated and/or replaced easily, making deployments and test speedy.
 - The timezone and location for all containers are the same as the hosts'.
 - Ideal for testing situations due to its ease of configuration and execution.
 - No need of deep knowledge of Docker, Images or Postgres.
+- Every container, image and object is unique, derived from a configuration file.
+- In future: It can be executed concurrently for different customers on the same host by just changing the project name and running anew.

 ## Example of Application Running
 ![ADempiere Vue](docs/ADempiere_All_Services_Vue.gif)